 Our group of 6 got to try a fair amount of the menu, including smoked puffin, whale, wild seabird and horse.
 The smoked puffin tasted a bit like sashimi.

-The rest of the dishes had their own unique textures/flavors but all worth trying.
+The rest of the dishes had their own unique textures/flavors but all were worth trying.
 The restaurant has a nice atmosphere and if you’re out to try some of the more exotic foods Iceland has to offer then 3 Frakkar is definitely the place to go

 Hverfisgata 76 // +354 537 1332